THE UNIVERSITY of EDINBURGH

 * Approach problems and design holistically, and work to an appropriate level of detail for the stage of analysis or design that is required.

-* Learn new theories, concepts, methods, etc and how to apply them in environmental treatment processes and technologies.
+* Learn new theories, concepts, methods, etc and how to apply them in environmental assessments.

 Practical skills developed in this course include the ability to